krauthaufen/Adaptify/README.md

 ```

-### Type Function
+### Semantics
-Since this type association can be quite involved at times here's a complete table showing how the translation works (where `α` denotes the adaptify type-function)
+Since this type association can be quite involved at times here's a complete table showing how the translation works (where `α` denotes the adaptify-type-function)

 | Immutable                 | Adaptive                          | Remarks                                  |